 What Makes Us Different

-We pair professional and lived experience to provide a fully authentic mental health organization for the queer community.
+We pair professional and lived experience to provide an authentic mental health approach

 A colorful fantasy bird or phoenix flying in a starry night sky above mountains.

-Our primary approach connects theory with lived experience.
-We utilize this approach to broaden the scope of queer mental health.
+We utilize this approach to broaden the scope of mental health care

-We focus on approaches sensitive to queer identities and experiences, while educating others on compassionate care for queer individuals.
+This creates a unique and authentic approach that is effective in mental health care, especially for the queer community.
+All of our approaches are sensitive to queer identities and experiences, while educating others on compassionate care for queer individuals.

 The phoenix is our primary symbol as it stands for rebirth and renewal - which is a lifelong process.